-Writing about Japan as a freelancer, both 'informal' and in a more academic setting.
+Writing about Japan as a freelancer.
 Find some of my work at KaternJapan here.
+Below you can find my academic publications.

 Ouweleen, Philo, 'Through the photographic lens: Japanese photographers visualising the triple disaster' in Andon, no. 106 (2018), pp.41-56.